 - Cross-platform support: LiquidText syncs on iPads, Macs, and PCs— not many apps sync across platforms from different ecosystems.

 - Work on different devices at the same time: They pushed the sync speed to the limit so you can work on multiple devices in real-time.
-You can handwrite notes on your iPad while organizing your extractions on a big-screen desktop!
+You can handwrite notes on your iPad while organising your extractions on a big-screen desktop!
 They made a demo for us here.
 Value for money?
 We certainly think so.